Toyin-Bakare/Global-Data-Quality-Governance-Framework/iac_data_stack_terraform/README.md

-# Infrastructure-as-Code (IaC) for a Data Stack (Terraform) — AWS Reference Architecture
+# Infrastructure-as-Code (IaC)
+Data Stack (Terraform) — AWS Reference Architecture

-This repo is a **portfolio-grade Terraform implementation** of a modern “data stack” baseline on AWS.
+This repo is a **Terraform implementation** of a modern “data stack” baseline on AWS.

 It provisions:
 - **Networking:** VPC, public/private subnets, NAT, route tables, security groups